AloyASen/skyvern4managedUI/README.md

 ```

 Go to http://localhost:8080 to access the landing page and click **Login**.
-Enter a product license key issued by your licensing server; the backend
+Enter a product license key issued by your licensing server.
+The backend
-validates the key against your configured remote license server and provisions a user and
+validates the key against your configured remote license server and, on
-organization on first use.
-All workflows, tasks, credentials and
-artifacts are tied to the returned `organizationID` (stored as
-`organization_id` in the database).
-The bootstrap credentials supplied
-via `INITIAL_USER_USERNAME`/`INITIAL_USER_PASSWORD` are mapped to
-*organization-1*; each new license login receives *organization-2*,
+success, issues a JWT access token and creates (or reuses) a corresponding
-*organization-3*, and so on.
-A logout button in the dashboard clears the
+organization in the database.
+The dashboard stores the returned
-session when finished.
+`organizationID` and uses the JWT via `Authorization: Bearer <token>` for
+all subsequent API calls.

 > Note: The UI no longer calls the license server directly from the browser.
 > All license validation is proxied through the Skyvern backend to avoid